krateoplatformops-blueprints/azuredevops-provider-kog/README.md

   --wait
 ```

-## Use "in parallel" with Krateo Azure DevOps Provider (classic)
+## Use "in parallel" with Azure DevOps Provider (classic)

-This chart can be used in parallel with the [Krateo Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider).
+This chart can be used in parallel with the [Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider).
 As a matter of fact, currently, this chart allows you to manage the following resources:
 - `GitRepository`
 - `Pipeline`
 - `PipelinePermission`
+- `PullRequest`
+- `PolicyConfiguration`
+- `RepositoryPermission`
+- `BuildPermission`
+- `Team`

-Other resources (`TeamProject`, `Queue`, `Environment`, etc.) can be managed using the [Krateo Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider) and referenced by the resources managed by this chart.
+Other resources (`TeamProject`, `Queue`, `Environment`, etc.) can be managed using the [Azure DevOps Provider (classic)](https://github.com/krateoplatformops/azuredevops-provider) and referenced by the resources managed by this chart.
 For example, you can create a `PipelinePermission` resource that references an `Environment` resource created by the Azure DevOps Provider (classic).
 > [!NOTE]
-> These references are "by id" or other Azure DevOps resource identifiers but not Kubernetes-native.
+> The references used by these resources are "by id" or other Azure DevOps resource identifiers but not Kubernetes-native references.
 Meaning that the `PipelinePermission` resource will reference the `Environment` by its `id`, not by a Kubernetes resource name and namespace.
-Said `id` can be found in the `status` field of the `Environment` resource created by the Krateo Azure DevOps Provider (classic).
+Said `id` can be usually found in the `status` field of the `Environment` resource created by the Azure DevOps Provider (classic).
 An example on how to reference resource in this way is available in the [Lookup functions example](#lookup-functions-example) section below.

 Therefore the overall scenario is the following:
-- You should use the Krateo Azure DevOps Provider (classic) to manage resources that are not supported by this chart, such as `TeamProject`, `Queue`, `Environment`, etc.
+- You should use the Azure DevOps Provider (classic) to manage resources that are not supported by this chart, such as `TeamProject`, `Queue`, `Environment`, etc.
-- You should use the Krateo Azure DevOps Provider KOG (this chart) to manage only resources that are supported: `GitRepository`, `Pipeline`, and `PipelinePermission`.
+- You should use the Azure DevOps Provider KOG (this chart) to manage only resources that are supported, like `GitRepository`, `Pipeline`, `PipelinePermission`, etc.

 Note that the following resources:
 - `GitRepository`
 - `Pipeline`
 - `PipelinePermission`
+- `PullRequest`
+- `PolicyConfiguration`
+- `RepositoryPermission`
+- `Team`

-are supported by both the Krateo Azure DevOps Provider (classic) and the Krateo Azure DevOps Provider KOG and a migration guide is available in the [Migration guide](./azuredevops-provider-kog-blueprint/docs/migration_guide.md) section of the `/docs` folder of the main chart.
+are supported by both the Azure DevOps Provider (classic) and the Azure DevOps Provider KOG and migration guides are available in the [Migration guide](./azuredevops-provider-kog-blueprint/docs/migration-guides/) folder of the `/docs` folder of the main chart.
-The migration guide explains how to migrate from the Krateo Azure DevOps Provider (classic) resources to the Krateo Azure DevOps Provider KOG resources (for what concerns `GitRepository`, `Pipeline`, and `PipelinePermission`).
+The migration guide explains how to migrate from the Azure DevOps Provider (classic) resources to the Azure DevOps Provider KOG resources whenever possible.

 ### One-way retro-compatibility

-The Krateo Azure DevOps Provider KOG (this blueprint) resources can reference resources created by the Krateo Azure DevOps Provider (classic) but not vice-versa.
+The Azure DevOps Provider KOG (this project) resources can reference resources created by the Azure DevOps Provider (classic) but not vice-versa.

-For instance, a `PipelinePermission` resource created by this chart can reference an `Environment` resource created by the Krateo Azure DevOps Provider (classic) but a `PipelinePermission` resource created by the Krateo Azure DevOps Provider (classic) cannot reference a `Pipeline` resource created by this chart.
+For instance, a `PipelinePermission` resource created by this chart can reference an `Environment` resource created by the Azure DevOps Provider (classic) but a `PipelinePermission` resource created by the Azure DevOps Provider (classic) cannot reference a `Pipeline` resource created by this chart.

-This is due to the fact that the Krateo Azure DevOps Provider (classic) uses Kubernetes references (name and namespace) to reference other resources, while the Krateo Azure DevOps Provider KOG (this chart) uses Azure DevOps resource identifiers (e.g., `id`) to reference other resources.
+This is due to the fact that the Azure DevOps Provider (classic) **uses Kubernetes references** (name and namespace) to reference other resources, while the Azure DevOps Provider KOG (this chart) **uses Azure DevOps resource identifiers** (e.g., `id`) to reference other Azure DevOps resources.
-If you try to reference a resource created by this chart in a resource created by the Krateo Azure DevOps Provider (classic), the controller of the Krateo Azure DevOps Provider (classic) will not be able to find the referenced resource due to the different API group and version used by the Krateo Azure DevOps Provider KOG (this chart).
+If you try to reference a resource created by this chart in a resource created by the Azure DevOps Provider (classic), the controller of the Azure DevOps Provider (classic) will not be able to find the referenced resource due to the different API group and version used by the Azure DevOps Provider KOG (this chart).

 ### Helm Lookup functions example